City Manager Talks Cambridge Emergency Shelter, Discourages Street Closures in Council Meeting

 IT WAS ALL too much.
 As soon as I got home, I unnerved myself from two months of Cambridge with a bottle of wine and ten hours' sleep.
 As soon as I regained consciousness I grabbed a copy of Portnoy and tried to forget about the vagaries of scholarship I'd been pursuing and bury myself pleasurably in the contemporary experience.

 But it is terribly difficult to combine sex and art without suffering.
-Ever since Judge Wooley's historic decision on Ulysses, the moneymakers have been trying to imbue pornography with "redeeming social value."
+Ever since Judge Woolsey's historic decision on Ulysses, the moneymakers have been trying to imbue pornography with "redeeming social value."
 Unfortunately, this usually makes for bad pornography and bad art.

 The film is about a director making a film in which his lover, Lena, stars.
-There is the predicable confusion between what is real and what is being filmed, and finally film and real life merge when the leading lady jilts the no-longer interested director for the very interested leading man.
+There is the predictable confusion between what is real and what is being filmed, and finally film and real life merge when the leading lady jilts the no-longer interested director for the very interested leading man.

-If our imaginations hadn't castrated by eleventh grade health teachers, Garbo clothed and smoking a cigarette would be enough to turn us on.
-In fact eroticism in art derives as much from what is suggested as what is shown--those of us old enough to appreciate eroticism have already found out by took and crook what everything looks like and don't need very much of it unbared on the screen to heighten the impact.
+If our imaginations hadn't been castrated by eleventh grade health teachers, Garbo clothed and smoking a cigarette would be enough to turn us on.
+In fact eroticism in art derives as much from what is suggested as what is shown--those of us old enough to appreciate eroticism have already found out by hook and crook what everything looks like and don't need very much of it unbared on the screen to heighten the impact.